Camper Information

 What the Camp provides for you:

-2. The bathhouse and retreat cabin have hot showers and sinks, flush toilets, toilet paper and paper towels.
+3. The bathhouse and Retreat Cabin have hot showers and sinks, flush toilets, toilet paper and paper towels.

-3. The main kitchen is commercial-style with everything needed to serve groups up to 60, including table-service, silverware, drinking glasses and hot beverage mugs.
-There are three propane refrigerator/freezers, a six-burner stove top, two ovens, and a grill top.
-This also includes pots, pans, oven safe cookware and gloves/potholders, etc; Plastic/Saran wrap and foil; cast iron skillets and casserole type dishes?
-Also, all the clean-up items.
+4. The Lodge kitchen is commercial-style with everything needed to serve groups up to 50, including plates, silverware, drinking glasses and hot beverage mugs.
+There are two propane refrigerator/freezers, a six-burner stove top, two ovens, and a grill top.
+Also included are pots, pans, skillets, casserole and brownie pans, oven safe cookware and gloves/potholders, etc. Cleaning supplies are also on hand.

-4. The main kitchen also has salt & pepper, most common spices, olive or vegetable oil for cooking, paper towels, hand towels, hot mitts, dish soap and trash-bags/containers.
+5. There is also a good supply of salt & pepper, most common spices, olive or vegetable oil for cooking, paper towels, hand towels, hot mitts, dish soap and trash-bags/containers.

 Five things every person needs to bring when staying in the guest cabins:

-1. Change of clothes, appropriate for the season and predicted weather.
+2. Change of clothes, matched to the season and predicted weather.

 What your group needs to bring: